+Sensorimotor psychotherapy is a body-centred apprach to reprocess unresolved trauma.
+It welcomes the body as an integral source of information that can guid resourcing, accessing and processing of challenging, traumatic and developmental experiences.
 Sensorimotor psychotherapy is body-based talk therapy, integrating current findings from neuroscience to transform traumatic memories into strengths and resources for the client.
 It works with developmental trauma, such as maternal lack of attunement, as well as acute or gross trauma like sexual abuse, violence, or verbal abuse.
 Sensorimotor therapists work on mindfulness and collaboration with the client, repeatedly asking permission to do each experiment or process along the way.

 Therapy sessions vary widely.
 They depend on the needs of the client and the capacity to process traumatic material as well as the level of training or skill the therapist has.
 If a client wants to speak about a traumatic incident, for example witnessing a fight between two older siblings, a therapist would ask the client to recall up to a few moments before the actual incident.
 The therapist would then help the client get into a mindful state by asking them to notice certain things: If they are upset, what is it in their body that tells them they are upset?
 Is it a tightening in the stomach?
 Or a dark feeling in the chest?
 Then the therapist asks the client to focus on those sensations, and by observing the client’s gestures and postures, find out what movement the client would have liked to have made, but couldn’t.

 The therapist finds a way in the session for the client to complete the movement that was truncated, thus giving them an experience of triumph, which they can savor and integrate into their nervous system.
-The therapist might then complete the process by speaking to the younger self of the client, saying something like, “Look at your younger self in your mind’s eye, I’m going to say some words in a moment, and I want you to just notice how your younger self responds.”
+The therapist might then complete the process by speaking to the younger self of the client, saying something like, “Look at your younger self in your mind’s eye, I’m going to say some words in a moment, and I want you to just notice how your younger self-responds.”
 The therapist speaks slowly, saying, “I don’t know why your brother and sister were fighting, but I do know that all little children deserve to feel safe and secure in their home.”

 Anyone who is having difficulties in their life, such as with anxiety, depression, anger management, inability to sustain meaningful relationships, could benefit from sensorimotor psychotherapy.
 Clients who abuse alcohol or drugs could benefit from sensorimotor in tandem with addiction treatment.

-Sensorimotor psychotherapy emphasizes helping clients develop resources within themselves to be able to self-regulate affect, or to move out of the fight/flight/freeze response, and into a higher-functioning mode where they can think clearly and feel appropriately.
+Sensorimotor psychotherapy emphasizes helping clients develop resources within themselves to be able to self-regulate emotions, or to move out of the fight/flight/freeze response, and into a higher-functioning mode where they can think clearly and feel appropriately.
 Clients can become less reactive and more proactive in their relationships, work, and families.
 They also benefit by developing the ability to regulate interactively with others.

-A traumatic experience can damage implicit processes such as regulating emotions, being able to engage with others, and defense mechanisms against threat.
+A traumatic experience can damage implicit processes such as regulating emotions, being able to engage with others, and defense mechanisms against a threat.
 After experiencing a traumatic event, an individual’s relationship to their body may be impacted.
 For example, the nervous system may not regulate emotions effectively causing feelings of vulnerability, being overwhelmed, or frightened.

-There are three phases in sensorimotor psychotherapy: 1) stabilization and symptom reduction; 2) working with traumatic memory; and 3) re-integration.
+There are three phases in sensorimotor psychotherapy: 1) stabilization and symptom reduction; 2) working with traumatic memory, and 3) re-integration.
 The body reading technique in Phase 1 allows the therapist to assess stable somatic abilities such as grounding in the legs or breathing fully.
-The therapist makes note of any abilities that are absent, which then will be taught to the client.
+The therapist makes note of any abilities that are absent, which will be taught to the client.

 The body reading intervention is used again in Phase 2 to assess mobile defensive responses that were not carried out at the time of the trauma.
 The therapist helps the client to complete these defensive responses through awareness of the body.
 When the new reactions to the traumatic event are completed, these previously powerless responses elicit feelings of empowering triumph.